 The Commission should reject IPPNY's and the PIOs' assertions that the Commission should require the NYISO to evaluate non-transmission solutions to needs driven by PPRs in all cases.
-81 The proposed PPR planning process already provides for such consideration, requiring the NYISO to conduct an evaluation of non-transmission alternatives as responses to PPR driven needs, when requested by the NYPSC.
-82 Nothing in the proposed tariff revisions limits an entity's right to propose a non-transmission alternative to address a PPR and to be considered by the NYPSC.
+The proposed PPR planning process already provides for such consideration, requiring the NYISO to conduct an evaluation of non-transmission alternatives as responses to PPR driven needs, when requested by the NYPSC.
+Nothing in the proposed tariff revisions limits an entity's right to propose a non-transmission alternative to address a PPR and to be considered by the NYPSC.
 Requiring the NYISO to conduct an extensive evaluation of proposed non-transmission solutions, where the State entity responsible for the implementation of non-transmission solutions has expressed no interest in them, would be inefficient and could be unduly burdensome.
 Further, Order No. 1000 is clearly directed at the identification of transmission needs driven by PPRs and the evaluation of transmission solutions to address those needs.
-83
+As a series of the proposed non-transmission needs driven by PPRs and the evaluation of transmission solutions to address those needs.

-80 See §§ 31.2.3.3 (RNA disputes) and 31.2.6.3 (CRP disputes).
+81 See §§ 31.2.3.3 (RNA disputes) and 31.2.6.3 (CRP disputes).

-81 IPPNY at 7-8; PIO at 6-8.
+82 IPPNY at 7-8; PIO at 6-8.

-83 See, e.g., Order No. 1000 at PP 2, 82, 203.
+84 See, e.g., Order No. 1000 at PP 2, 82, 203.